ntqueprince/CVANG_VAHAN/README.md

       .manual-vi-page .claim-coverage-btn {
         top: 60px; /* Position below Back to Main Page button */ }
+      /* Adjust position for the new Inspection Waiver button on mobile */ /* No specific adjustment needed here, general .back-btn styles should apply */

       /* On mobile, when the claim coverage overlay is active, the regular card should be hidden */ .manual-vi-page.claim-coverage-active .card {